 The gray user icon symbol indicates that the user is a Folder Administrator - they have Read/Write access to all pages in the folder.

 Grant the user the level of access they require

 Click on the square at the intersection between the page and the user to change their access rights to that page.
 This will toggle the access rights between RO, RW and NO access:

 When you are happy with your changes, press the Save Changes button.

-Basic Mode is suitable for folders with a small number of users and pages.
+Standard Mode is suitable for folders with a small number of users and pages.
 If you have a large number of users and pages we recommend you switch to Enterprise Mode, which enables you to create User Roles and manage the sets of pages each Role has access to.
 Please Contact Us for more details.